theodi/open-data-licensing/guides/publisher-guide.md

 		odrs:attributionText "the Open Products community" ;
 		odrs:attributionURL <http://example.org/open-products>

 The two licences are distinguished through the use of the `odrs:dataLicence` and `odrs:contentLicence` properties.
 In this example the properties refer to the [Open Database Licence](http://opendatacommons.org/licenses/odbl/) and the [Open Database Content License](http://opendatacommons.org/licenses/dbcl/).

-In other scenarios the content of a database might be licensed under a Creative Commons Licence.
+While those licences might often be used together, an alternative licence could be applied to the copyrightable part of a dataset.
+For example a publisher might prefer to use a more common Creative Commons Licence.

+The ability to clearly distinguish between these different types of licences is an important part of the ODRS vocabulary.

 ### Copyright Notices